Step 9: Review, Comment, and Test Your Code

-A method is made up of statements.
-Think of a method as a way to bundle statements together.
+A method is made up of code statements, or lines of code.
+Think of a method as a way to bundle code statements together.

 When a method is executed, or called, the statements in the method are executed in order, one after another, starting with the first one.